-At St. John's, a priest is available for the Sacrament of Reconciliation every Saturday from 4pm-4:45pm and after the 5pm Mass.
+At St. John's, a priest is available for the Sacrament of Reconciliation every Saturday from 4pm-4:45pm and usually during weekend Masses.
+Confession times during Sunday Masses may occasionally cancelled due to priests traveling or covering Mass at another parish.
 Confessions are also available by appointment.
 Please contact the parish office at (301) 373-2281 to set up an appointment.

 In the Archdiocese of Washington, children prepare for and receive the Sacrament of Reconciliation prior to the receiving the Sacrament of the Eucharist for the first time.
 In order to properly prepare for the Sacrament of Reconciliation, children should participate in regular religious education through the parish’s religious education program or by attending a Catholic school.
 Reception of First Reconciliation usually takes place in the second grade.
 However, preparation for the sacrament begins with participation in a religious education program one year prior to the sacramental year.
 Please contact the Religious Education Office at (301) 373-2281 or email@example.com if you have a child who wishes to receive this beautiful sacrament.